ocadotechnology/test-arranger/README.md

 ```
 and that it is used in many places.
 Especially in the tests, without Test Arranger, using statements like this one: ```new TimeRange(LocalDateTime.now(), 3600_000L);```
-What will happen if for some important reasons we are be forced to change the class to:
+What will happen if for some important reasons we are being forced to change the class to:
 ```java
 class TimeRange {
     private LocalDateTime start;